 A few key facts

 - The Integrated Transport Policy of India states that the transport sector of India “consumes 40% of energy and substantial portion of diesel supplies.
 The growth of transport not only leads to pressure on limited availability of non-renewable energy but raises broader environmental issues.
-Form of energy consumption, this site operational pollution, this land intrusion and congestion are some of the areas of conflict between transport and environment.
-It is, shop therefore, necessary that environmental concerns should be built into project planning right from the beginning – at the stage of site selection, alignment finalisation.”
+Form of energy consumption, operational pollution, land intrusion and congestion are some of the areas of conflict between transport and environment.
+It is, therefore, necessary that environmental concerns should be built into project planning right from the beginning – at the stage of site selection, alignment finalisation.”

 - Petroleum used for transport is one of the largest sources of greenhouse gas (GHG) emissions and currently accounts for 23% of global energy-related CO2 emissions and is projected to rapidly increase by nearly 50% by 2030, and 80% by 2050.

 - Indian roads are also the most dangerous in the world with high fatality rates and the number of fatalities on Indian roads has increased to over 70,000 per year.